- Sermon Notes

 No More Excuses

 1. Excuses.
-Since Adam and Eve’s fall in the Garden of Eden, people have mastered the art of making excuses for their actions and inactions.
+Since Adam and Eve’s fall in the Garden of Eden, people have mastered the art of making excuses for their actions or inactions.

 2. CollinsDictionary.com defines an excuse as “a reason that you give in order to explain why something has been done or has not been done, or in order to avoid doing something.”

-5. Tonight, during our study in Exodus 4:1-17, we will discover life-transforming principles from God’s Word so that we may be done with making excuses.
+7. During our study in Exodus 4:1-17, we will discover life-transforming principles from God’s Word so that we may start living the way God intended and be done with making excuses.

 1. In Exodus 3, we are told that after 400 years in Egypt, in fulfillment of His promise to Abraham in Genesis 15, God revealed that He was going to deliver Israel from slavery.

-2. From a burning bush on Mt.
-Sinai, the LORD commissioned Moses to lead Israel out of Egypt.
+2. From a burning bush on Mount Sinai, the LORD commissioned Moses to lead Israel out of Egypt.

 3. Sensing some resistance, God attempted to reassure Moses by promising to be with him.